Stories from the north

 - Always carry an extra sweater, just in case.

 - Pack sunglasses – no joke! – if the sun is out and bright.

 - You will never regret that blanket or seat cushion.

 - Wet-wipes, in case you need to clean your hands or utensils.

 But the most important thing is of course: the fika!
-Never, ever leave the house with something to eat and drink – preferably something savory and sweet.
+Never, ever leave the house without something to eat and drink – preferably something savory and sweet.
 The most classic food to bring is sausages to heat in the open fire, bread buns and ketchup.
 Another one is grilled sandwiches: and a tip is to prepare the sandwiches before you head out, so you can grill them once you’ve arrived.